 - If a Hit That Jive Representative or Patron is feeling ill, or exhibiting any of the Symptoms of illness, they cannot attend any events, festivals, or workshops.

-- If a Hit That Jive Representative has had exposure to someone with symptoms of illness within the last 5 days, they must self-monitor, be asymptomatic, and test negative for COVID-19 each day of the event that they wish to attend.
+- If a Hit That Jive Representative or Patron has had exposure to someone with symptoms of illness within the last 5 days, they must self-monitor, be asymptomatic, and test negative for COVID-19 each day of the event that they wish to attend.
 They must also wear a KN95 mask.
-Masks will be provided on request.

 - Hand hygiene is a simple and effective way to prevent the spread of illness.
 We would like to remind all patrons and Representatives to wash/sanitize regularly.
 Please wash your hands after using the restroom, sneezing, or coughing.